 Stable Teams will create pressure on the work pipeline.
 The workflow now must structure work to fit with the teams, rather than restructuring teams to fit with work — or to handle crises.
-This will, in turn, highlight capability issues that the organization must addressed.
+This will, in turn, highlight capability issues that the organization must address.
 For example, constantly reshuffling a specialist between teams will make it visible that some skill set is missing across several teams.
 As you transition to Stable Teams, temporarily assign specialists where they are needed with the stipulation that they cross-train team members in their area of expertise, to reduce risk in the long term.

 The organization replaces the “flexibility” of shifting people from crisis to crisis with flexible work assignment.
 Such flexibility lets teams take on work in accordance within their current capability and capacity, which in turn leads to more accurate forecasting.
 Moving people between teams to be “flexible” instead leads to higher cost and uncertainty.

 Having a Stable Teams allows an individual to master the work of the team.
 When there are multiple Development Teams or multiple Scrum Teams using Birds of a Feather can support team members in furthering their mastery.

 Fred Brooks.
 The Mythical Man Month.
 Reading, MA.
 Addison Wesley, 1975 and 1995, p.
 25.